-Unless chosen by the subscriber or otherwise specified in the applicable CP, the pseudonymUniqueIdentifier is uniquely determined at registration by the Local Registration Authority according to the following scheme:

-The uniqueldentifier used in the syntax of the commonName for pseudonym users is deemed to be unique.
+3. the pseudonymUniqueIdentifier is uniquely determined at registration by the Local Registration Authority according to the following scheme: the uniqueIdentifier used in the syntax of the commonName for pseudonym users is deemed to be unique.

-In case the Subscriber chooses to receive a Certificate certifying his identity as a pseudonym, the LRAO registering the Subscriber retains full identification of the Subscriber with regards to his/her allocated pseudonymUniqueIdentifier.
+The LRAO registering the Subscriber retains full identification of the Subscriber with regards to his/her allocated pseudonymUniqueIdentifier.